EncoreTechnologies/blog/content/about/_index.md

 Behind Eric and Nick are a team of great DevOps Engineers including:

 * [Brad Bishop](https://github.com/bishopbm1) - A graduate of University of
-Cincinnati, Brad has several years of experience working in a traditional Windows IT environments.
+Cincinnati, Brad has several years of experience working in traditional Windows IT environments.
 Brad's quickly come up to speed in a mixed OS environment and provides unique perspectives to the solutions we deliver to customers.